CMU-SAFARI/HBM-Read-Disturbance/README.md

 ## Artifact Usage

-We describe two methods of using our artifact: 1) remote access, 2) personal computer.
-First, the artifact evaluator remotely accesses (anonymously) our infrastructure (an x86 machine with one HBM2-based DRAM Bender setup) during the artifact evaluation process to reproduce our results.
-Second, the artifact evaluator reproduces the results using their own HBM2-based DRAM Bender setup.
-We strongly recommend that the evaluator uses the first method.
-Please contact us through HotCRP and/or the artifact evaluation (AE) committee for details.

-### Remote access

-SSH into safari-fpga56 using the instructions provided via AE committee or HotCRP.

-**Reproducing figures from existing characterization data.** All experimental data presented in the paper is in `fast_forward_data` directory.
-We provide `create_figures.ipynb` Jupyter notebook that the evaluator can use to replot all figures from existing data.

-**Reproducing all characterization data for Chip 2.** This machine is connected to a DRAM Bender setup that contains Chip 2.

-One artifact evaluator at a time can run all characterization experiments described in the paper for Chip 2.

-1) Run `./simple_test.sh` to verify that the infrastructure works correctly.
-A successful run outputs `0 out of 2147483648 bytes have errors, last pattern: <random_value>` on the last line.
-2) Run `./run_all_experiments.sh` to perform all characterization experiments.
-We expect this to take approximately *3 weeks*.
-When the script successfully finishes, all reproduced characterization data gets copied to `fast_forward_data/safari-fpga56-new`.
-3) Use the `create_figures_with_new_data.ipynb` Jupyter notebook to reproduce Figures 4, 5, 6, 7, 8, 10, 11, 12, 13, 14, and 15 in the paper, substituting existing characterization results for Chip 2 with the newly-generated characterization results.

 ### Personal computer

 Please follow the steps below in your system that closely resembles the one described earlier in this file (in Hardware Requirements) to install DRAM Bender.